RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 Import tasks
 ------------
-barImportSAL - Import SampleAppLite.bar into the 'ssi' Service Instance. barReset - Reset the 'ssi' Service Instance, equivalent to using an empty BI Archive (BAR) File. catalogImport - Import the presentation catalog from SCM into the online presentation catalog using 'catalog/current/', and Reload Files and Metadata. connPoolsImport - Import server connection pool information in JSON format from 'repository/conn-pools.json' to the target OBIEE server. import - Execute 'catalogImport' and 'metadataImport'. metadataImport - Import 'repository/current.rpd' into the online metadata repository, and Reload Files and Metadata.
+barImportSAL - Import SampleAppLite.bar BI Archive (BAR) File into the 'ssi' Service Instance. barReset - Reset the 'ssi' Service Instance, equivalent to using an empty BI Archive (BAR) File. catalogImport - Import the presentation catalog from SCM into the online presentation catalog using 'catalog/current', and Reload Files and Metadata. connPoolsImport - Import server connection pool information in JSON format from 'repository/conn-pools.json' to the target OBIEE server. import - Execute 'catalogImport' and 'metadataImport'. metadataImport - Import 'repository/current.rpd' into the online metadata repository, and Reload Files and Metadata.